North Foreland

 North Foreland is a chalk headland on the Kent coast of southeast England, specifically in Broadstairs.

 With the rest of Broadstairs and part of Ramsgate it is the eastern side of Kent's largest peninsula, the Isle of Thanet.
-It presents a bold cliff to the sea, and commands views over the southern North Sea.
+It presents a bold cliff to the sea, 15 miles north of South Foreland, and commands views over the southern North Sea.

 LB&SCR H2 class 4-4-2 no. 422 (later no. B422, 2422, and 32422) was named North Foreland after this landmark.

 Lighthouse

 Early history

 There was probably some sort of a beacon at an earlier period but the first distinct intimation concerning a lighthouse on the North Foreland is in the year 1636 when Charles I by letters-patent granted to Sir John Meldrum licence to continue and renew the lighthouses erected on the North and South Forelands.

 It seems that the lighthouse erected by Sir John consisted merely of a house built with timber lath and plaster on the top of which a light was kept in a large glass lantern for the purpose of directing ships in their course.
 This house was burnt down by accident in the year 1683 after which for some years use was made of a sort of beacon on which a light was hoisted.
 But near the end of the same century a strong octagonal structure of flint was erected on the top of which was an iron grate quite open to the air in which a good fire of coals was kept blazing at night.
 In 1719 ownership of both the North and South Foreland lights passed by will to the Trustees of Greenwich Hospital.